 Torsion axles are awesome, so Why not use torsion axles in tandem?
 It’s a frequent question, along with the corollary “Why shouldn’t I have torsion axles in triple?”
-They are good questions, especially in light of all the misinformation about axles
+Good questions, especially in light of all the misinformation

 What materials should I use for building my trailer frame?
 It’s a common question with strong biases for Rectangular Tube or I-Beam or C-Channel.
 Also, choices of Aluminum versus Steel.